PSandro/sandropischinger.de/README.md

-# psandro.eu
+# sandropischinger.de
-This is my website: [www.psandro.eu](https://www.psandro.eu/)
+This is my website: [sandropischinger.de](https://sandropischinger.de/)

 ---
 This is my website.
 Its purpose is to provide verry little information about who I am and what I do and - of course - important links like github, stackoverflow, bitbucket and so on.

 This site gets automatically deployed by https://www.netlify.com/